Travel Advisory for Burkina Faso

 - Blank Pages Required: 2

-- Drone Usage Law: Strictly prohibited without prior authorization
+- Drone Usage Law: Strictly prohibited without military authorization

 Emergency Contacts